srcclr/build-inspector/README.md

     - /etc
 ```

-There are examples for different build systems in the `configs`
+There are examples for different build systems in the [configs](configs)
 directory.
 You may copy the approriate configs for your build system
 to the root of this project or you may write one from scratch.

 ## Development

-When you want to experiment, just do `vagrant sandbox on`.
-Make all
+When you want to experiment, just do:
+`vagrant sandbox on`

-the changes you want to the image.
-If you'd like to keep them do
+Then, make all the changes you want to the image.
+If you'd like to save the changes, do:
-`vagrant sandbox commit` and if you don't do `vagrant sandbox
+`vagrant sandbox commit`

-rollback`.
+Otherwise, you can wipe out the changes with:
+`vagrant sandbox rollback`